 Fanbase now enables Tiktok migration onto the Fanbase platform

-ATLANTA, March 10, 2023 /CNW/ -- For many social media users, it is a burden to manually re-upload all your content; so now you can import your entire Tik Tok content to Fanbase.
+ATLANTA, March 10, 2023 /PRNewswire/ -- For many social media users, it is a burden to manually re-upload all your content; so now you can import your entire Tik Tok content to Fanbase.

 Fanbase makes it super simple to migrate all of your Tiktok content, with just a few taps!